carpentries-incubator/workflows-nextflow/episodes/06-workflow.md

 - "Create a Nextflow workflow joining multiple processes."
 - "Understand how to to connect processes via their inputs and outputs within a workflow."
 keypoints:
-- "A Nextflow workflow is define by invoking `processes` inside the `workflow` scope."
+- "A Nextflow workflow is defined by invoking `processes` inside the `workflow` scope."
 - "A process is invoked like a function inside the `workflow` scope passing any required input parameters as arguments. e.g. `INDEX(transcriptome_ch)`."
 - "Process outputs can be accessed using the `out` attribute for the respective `process`.
 Multiple outputs from a single process can be accessed using the `[]` or output name."
 ---

 ## Workflow

-Our previous episodes have shown us how to define parameterise workflows using `params`, move data around a workflow using `channels` and define individual tasks using `processes`.
+Our previous episodes have shown us how to parameterise workflows using `params`, move data around a workflow using `channels` and define individual tasks using `processes`.
 In this episode we will cover how connect multiple processes to create a workflow.

 ## Workflow definition

 We can connect processes to create our pipeline inside a `workflow` scope.
-The  workflow scope starts with keyword the `workflow`, followed by an optional name and finally the workflow body delimited by curly brackets `{}`.
+The  workflow scope starts with the keyword `workflow`, followed by an optional name and finally the workflow body delimited by curly brackets `{}`.

 > ## Implicit workflow
 > A workflow definition which does not declare any name is assumed to be the main workflow, and it is implicitly executed.
 Therefore it’s the entry point of the workflow application.